w1211/ontask3_UNSW/README.md

 1. Ensure that the virtual environment in which the backend python dependencies were installed is currently active
 2. Start the backend by running `python3 backend/manage.py runserver`
 3. Ensure that the frontend dependencies are installed by changing the working directory to `frontend` and running `npm install`
-4. Start the frontend `npm start` while in the `frontend` working directory
+4. Start the frontend by running `npm start` while in the `frontend` working directory

 ## Development
 1. Download and install [postgresql](https://www.postgresql.org/)